Road safety is everyone's responsibility

 Reducing the number and severity of crashes occurring on our transport network is a shared responsibility.
 It requires government, industry and the community working together to create a safer transport system.
 From planning and design to the choices we make to travel safely – as a passenger, pedestrian, cyclist or driver – we are all responsible.

-Gold Coast Road Safety Plan 2015–2020
+Road Safety Plan 2021–2026

-The Plan provides a blueprint for how City of Gold Coast and key stakeholders will work together to reduce trauma on the city's transport system.
+We are committed to improving road safety.
+Council endorsed the Gold Coast Road Safety Plan 2021–2026 in September 2021.
+The new plan builds on the achievements of the Gold Coast Road Safety Plan 2015–2020 and provides a blueprint for how the City of Gold Coast and our partners will work together to reduce road trauma on the city's transport system.

-Find out more about Gold Coast Road Safety Plan 2015–2020.
+Download Gold Coast Road Safety Plan 2021–2026(PDF, 9MB)

-Find out more about pedestrian safety(PDF, 727KB)
+Find out more

-Get home safe initiative
+Get Home Safe initiative

 The Gold Coast has a vibrant nightlife and features a range of entertainment options for a great night out with friends or family.

 If you're going for a night out, it's easy to think ahead – make sure you plan how to get home safe.

 Organise a lift, catch a taxi, rideshare or public transport, designate a driver or stay at a mate's place.